DynamicGenetics/Epicosm_legacy/README.md

 You must provide 2 files:
 1. a list of user screen names in a file called `user_list`.\
 The user list must be a plain text file, with a single username (twitter screen name) per line.
-2. Twitter API credentials will need to be supplied, by editing the file "credentials"\
+2. Twitter API credentials will need to be supplied, by editing the file `credentials.py`\
-(further instructions inside file, `credentials.py`).
+(further instructions inside file).
 You will need your own Twitter API\
 credentials by having a developer account authorised by Twitter, and generating\
 the required codes.
 Please see Twitter documentation for how to do this.

 Please also see these further requirements.\
-1: Put all repository files and your user list into their own folder, and the script will try\
+1: Put all repository files and your user list into their own folder, and the script will\
-to work out the paths for itself.
+work out the paths for itself.
 The python script must be run from the folder it is in.

 2: MongoDB version 4 or higher will need to be installed.
 It does not need to be running,\
 the script will check MongoDB's status, and start it if it is not running.\